Herbie Goes to Monte Carlo: Plot

 After numerous setbacks and delays, including another run in with the thieves, Herbie, Jim and Wheely race back into contention.
 After Diane and Giselle crash into a lake, Herbie turns around and charges back to save them, after Jim reveals Wheely had lied to him.
 After being rescued by Herbie and Jim, Diane's attitude toward Jim softens, and Diane begins to understand that cars can have minds of their own.
 Herbie refuses to restart because of being determined to stay with Giselle, but Diane encourages Herbie not to relent in the quest for victory in the Trans-France Race, but not before Herbie makes Wheely get down on his knees and apologize for lying to him.
-With Diane now out of the race, the three pursue Bruno through the streets of Monte Carlo, leading to a thrilling duel for the win.
+With Diane (As well as Gilbert) now out of the race, the three pursue Bruno through the streets of Monte Carlo, leading to a thrilling duel for the win.
 Herbie takes the lead by driving upside down on the tunnel roof of the Monaco Grand Prix circuit, and Jim drives Herbie to victory.

 After the race, it is revealed that Bouchet, also known as "Double X" as a code name to the thieves, is the real mastermind behind the museum robbery, though the motive of his scheme is revealed as he also threatens Jim and Wheely at gunpoint, only to be foiled by Herbie rolling onto his foot and knocking the gun out of his hands with his hood.
-Fontenoy, having himself unraveled the mystery of the Étoile de Joie, has Bouchet clapped in handcuffs and arrested.
+Fontenoy, having unraveled the mystery of the Étoile de Joie, has Bouchet clapped in handcuffs and arrested.

-In the end, Jim and Diane begin to be in love, as so does Wheely and the Monte Carlo trophy girl.
-Most of all, Herbie and Giselle fall in love again as well and celebrate Herbie's victory by watching a brilliant firework display over the Monte Carlo harbor.
+In the end, Jim and Diane begin to date, as do Wheely and the Monte Carlo trophy girl.
+Herbie and Giselle fall in love again as well, and celebrate Herbie's victory by watching a brilliant firework display over the Monte Carlo harbor.